About the VEP

 The VEP is designed around two central elements: a) focused, practical training in the tools and skills of new venture creation and growth, reflecting issues unique to disability and public benefits programs; and b) the establishment of a support structure for graduates of the program.
 The practical elements of the program will involve three phases:

-- Phase 3: (April – August, 2018) delegates are provided with 5 months of ongoing support and mentorship from entrepreneurship experts at Oklahoma State University.
+- Phase 3: (April 1 – August 31, 2021): delegates are provided with 5 months of advising and venture development from entrepreneurship experts at Oklahoma State University.

 Topics to be addressed include: